Women’s and Gender Studies is an interdisciplinary field that examines gender as a social and cultural construction.

 Drawing upon academic areas such as history, psychology, popular culture, literary criticism, and anthropology, the major crosses and blends the boundaries of traditional disciplines.
 This allows us to raise important questions regarding the way we have organized ourselves; our chief social, political, economic, and cultural institutions; and knowledge itself.

 Women's and Gender Studies explores various ways of learning by shaping its classroom environment and encouraging an intentionally interactive dynamic.
-As a student of the women's and gender studies program your opinions will be valued as important perspectives and contributions to classroom dialogue.
-Our knowledgable faculty will nurture your intellectual growth and treat you as an equal with the understanding that we are all teachers and learners.
+As a student of the women's and gender studies program, your opinions will be valued as important perspectives and contributions to classroom dialogue.
+Our knowledgeable faculty will nurture your intellectual growth and treat you as an equal with the understanding that we are all teachers and learners.

-The classrooms invite students to speak, and to engage one another.
+The classrooms invite students to speak and to engage one another.
 There is an intentional interactive dynamic to the classroom, and the classroom conversations typically produce more conversations and awareness.
 Faculty and students engage in conversations inside of the class but outside as well, making faculty accessible to students.

 Careers with a Degree in Women's and Gender Studies

 The Women’s and Gender Studies Program prepares students for employment and entrepreneurship in a variety of settings.

 Given the interdisciplinary nature of our program, students may find that they are increasingly prepared for greater employment possibilities in the formal labor market.
 The program encourages students to identify ways to begin making a difference while in college.
 Upon graduation, students can build bridges between the experiences they gained in college to the ones they will have in the workplace.